QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 * **Auto-resize components**

 If you got a component with some text, you may want your component to auto-resize itself, when the text is shorter or longer, smaller or bigger.
-You can do that by adding a component called "Content Size Fitter" and set either (or both) fields to "Preferred size".
+You can do that by adding a component called "Content Size Fitter" and setting either (or both) fields to "Preferred size".

-> **Pro tip**: you may have to add a layout, for instance a horizontal layout, which is allowing you to use padding too.
+> **Pro tip**: you may have to add a layout, for instance, a horizontal layout, which is allowing you to use padding too.
 </details>

 <details class="details-e">
 <summary>Layout managers</summary>

 **Layout managers** (`gestionnaires de mise en page`) are components allowing you to design easily your interface.
-You need **to create an empty game object** (empty is not mandatory) and give it the layout manager.
+You need **to create an empty game object** (empty is not mandatory) and give it to the layout manager.
 Once you did, **children of the** empty **game object will be displayed according to the manager you picked**.

 If you are familiar with Swing in Java, then this is quite similar.